 Update: April 2016

-Recently found a ground cover called “Grace Ward” (Lithodora diffusa).
+Recently found a ground cover called “Grace Ward” (Lithodora diffusa) which is a great addition to your garden.
 The plant has beautiful deep blue flowers which bumble bees are very attracted to.
 Plant is hardy to -12C, no pruning required and likes full sun.
 Easy care.

-The “fragrant bush at our front door” is Fragrant Mountain Himalayan Sweetbox (Sarcococca humilis ‘Sarsid 2’) which blooms early in the spring here and attracts a wide variety of pollinators.
+The “fragrant bush at our front door” is Fragrant Mountain Himalayan Sweetbox (Sarcococca humilis ‘Sarsid 2’) which blooms early in the spring here and attracts many pollinators.
 Bush is hardy to -25C, partial shade to full shade, grows to about 3 feet.
 Classified as a winter bloomer and deer resistant!

 Links & References